Nature is beautiful, but it’s really a lovely deathscape: the struggle for existence is everywhere, and only the trees die of old age.

-My family I live in paradise.
+My family and I live in paradise.
 Our home is perched over a quiet lake.
 From time to time, white herons roost in a tree by our property.
 We have an osprey who shows up occasionally, there are plenty of hawks, and some evenings I’ll see an owl sitting on a fence post or quietly careering among the trees.
 Hummingbirds and dragon flies zoom around, and raccoons pass through.
 Squirrels play chase through the trees, while songbirds fill the air with melody.

 We occasionally see cute young animals, in nests or in shy family foraging.
 The lake is full of fish and turtles, and once in a while a community notice goes out to be on alert, a small alligator has gotten into the lake.
 There are fascinating insects and other small animals everywhere.
 Wildflowers, large and small, bloom around us.
 There is beauty from the tiniest bug to the tallest tree.

 For an ecological explanation of sexual dimorphism, click here.